The Perfect 72 Hours in London Weekend Itinerary

-Oxford Street is a well-known shopping area.
+Oxford Street is a well-known shopping area and street in London.
 It's Europe's busiest shopping street and runs from Tottenham Court Road to Marble Arch on the edge of Hyde Park.

 If you need a shopping break, I recommend stopping by The Churchill Bar & Terrace.
 This stylish Art Deco Cocktail Bar is inspired by Churchill himself and is found in The Hyatt Regency.
 Choose from bar food and an extremely extensive list of themed cocktails, wine, and liquor (there are over 60 whisky options alone!).

 Regent Street is another famous shopping street close to Oxford Street.
 This area features more high-end and designer brands than Oxford Street.

 A recommended place to stop is Liberty London.
 The department store is well known for its boldly-patterned fabrics but also sells designer fashion and homeware.
 Having explored Liberty, visit Aqua Spirit, located about a minute away.
 This trendy bar, with rooftop terrace, serves Japanese-inspired bar snacks and a range of cocktails.